esamford/Duplicate_Image_Remover/README.md

     * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.

-* When the program thinks it has found a duplicate image:
+* When the program finds a potential duplicate:
-    * It displays information about each potential duplicate, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.
+    * It displays information about each image, including the name of each image, the image paths, the image dimensions, the amount of storage space used by each image, and the file type.
     * It shows where differences between the two images are, which are displayed in both the "Absolute Differences" and "Subtracted Differences" tabs on the right.
       * In the Absolute Differences tab, pixels that are 100% identical are black, while all other pixels are white.